andrew867/timeclock/README.md

 This Fork - What Is It?
 =======================
--major refactor of DB functions ->mysqli
+-  major refactor of DB functions ->mysqli.
--major refactor of project functions to adapt & work with mysqli functions -major upgrade to php code removed deprecated functions introduced compatible functions with PHP7 -refactored code that was ambiguous simplified some code -fixed all warning and notices that caused some issues and bugs on the project -changes may not be optimal but are enough to get the project working with php7 -audit log page does not display data for me on my tests (this could be an issue from before) could be fixed not a major issue
+-  major refactor of project functions to adapt & work with mysqli functions.
+-  major upgrade to php code removed deprecated functions introduced compatible functions with PHP7.
+-  refactored code that was ambiguous simplified some code.
+-  fixed all warning and notices that caused some issues and bugs on the project.
+-  changes may not be optimal but are enough to get the project working with php7.
+-  audit log page does not display data for me on my tests (this could be an issue from before) could be fixed not a major issue.

 Timeclock - What Is It?
 =======================